-- 1. Review self-assessment of Board Directors -Directors made positive assessments at various levels, such as independence, objectivity, knowledge and experience, teamwork, leadership, goals, contributions, participation and inputs. - 2.
-Propose the remuneration of the Board Directors for the financial year ended 31st of December 2022. - 3.
-Review the proposed remunerations of the subsidiaries' Boards of Directors ensuring that these remunerations were determined based on the operational and financial performance of the subsidiaries with a fair estimate.
+- 1. Review self-assessment of Board Directors for the fiscal year ending 31st December 2023 Directors made positive assessments at various levels, such as independence, objectivity, knowledge and experience, teamwork, leadership, goals, contributions, participation and inputs. - 2.
+Propose the remuneration of the Board Directors for the financial year ended 31st of December 2023. - 3.
+Review the proposed remunerations of the subsidiaries' Boards of Directors ensuring that these remunerations were determined based on the operational and financial performance of the subsidiaries in a way that enables a fair estimate of the remunerations proposed for any of them and the synchronization of their methodology.